 COU 652.
-TRAINING IN CONSULTATION FOR COUNSELORS (3sem. hrs.)
+TRAINING IN CONSULTATION FOR COUNSELORS (4 sem. hrs.)
 Students receive guidance in learning to provide consultation services to mental health agencies, hospitals, institutions of higher education, and the community at large.
 Special attention will be given to legal and ethical practices as defined by both state law and the ACA ethical guidelines.
 (Prerequisites: COU 508, 510, 511, 518, 537).
-(Spring)
+(Spring) \\Note: phased out effective fall 2016, applicable for admits under 2015-2016 Graduate Catalog and earlier)

 COU 653.
-CLINICAL SUPERVISION (3 sem. hrs.)
+CLINICAL SUPERVISION (4 sem. hrs.)
 Students will gain knowledge in providing clinical supervision counselors.
 This course may also include experience through review of video/audio client tapes, sitting in on simulated case conferences, providing feedback to counselor trainees, and by reviewing documents written by counselor trainees (intakes, treatment plans, progress notes, and termination summaries).
 The instructor will supervise any supervisory work done by students.
 Special attention will be given to legal and ethical practices as defined by both state law and the ACES ethical guidelines.
 (Prerequisites: COU 581).
-(Fall and Spring)
+(Fall, spring) (As needed)

 COU 660.
 ADVANCED SUPERVISED CLINICAL INTERNSHIP (1-5 sem. hrs.)
 A post internship experience focused on further development and application of clinical counseling principles in agency or human services setting under supervision plus related class experiences.
 Students will design a program of study specific to their area of interest which will further develop clinical skills through continued supervised practice of counseling and/or research and development of applied clinical programs appropriate to the mental health setting.
 This course may be used to continue counselor-in training status provided it is taken prior to completion of the MAC degree.
-(Prerequisites: COU 582 for community counseling; COU 596 for school counseling; COU 582 and 596 for dual licensure) (Fall, spring, and summer)
+(Prerequisites: COU 582 for clinical mental counseling; COU 596 for school counseling; COU 582 and 596 for dual licensure) (Fall, spring, and summer) (As needed)